 When cleaning an antique area rug, it is often recommended to never use cleaning solutions that may be too harsh on the fibers and on the dye.
 Dye in antique rugs are made from natural substances and can wash out easily with the wrong cleaners.
 The best advice when cleaning an antique area rug is to seek out professional help.
 A professional area rug cleaning service that provides specialized cleaning services for antique rugs is recommended.
 A professional cleaning service should be able to identify the material or fiber blend used, to better determine which is the best approach to clean the rug.
 It is too easy to ruin an antique rug, which is why DIY cleaning is discouraged.
 Professional cleaning should only be scheduled every five years as over cleaning with even professional cleaning can take its toll on the fibers.

 Area Rug Cleaning Services & More in Waco, Dallas, Harker Heights, Cedar Park, Allen & the State of Texas

 Some additional tips for antique area rug care is to clean little spills as soon as they occur and never scrub but blot the spill clean.
 Also avoid leaving the rug in direct sunlight as the sun can cause fading and even make the fibers more brittle.
-If you have an antique area rug and need professional cleaning services that are experienced in cleaning antique rugs, contact Heart of Texas Chem-Dry LLC today.
+If you have an antique area rug and need professional cleaning services that are experienced in cleaning antique rugs, contact Heart of Texas Chem-Dry today.